 Emergency Requests and Deadlines

-- If your burial request involves interment at a Department of Veterans Affairs National Cemetery, contact the National Cemetery Scheduling Office at 800-535-1117 or visit the National Cemetery Administration website.
-We work directly with the Veterans Affairs staff to obtain records to verify service for burial benefits.
+- If your burial request involves interment at a Department of Veterans Affairs National Cemetery, please contact the National Cemetery Scheduling Office at 800-535-1117 or visit the National Cemetery Administration website.
+They will contact us, and we work directly with the Veterans Affairs staff to obtain records to verify service for burial benefits.